Unlocking the past

 “The hardest part about transcribing was deciphering the handwriting!”
 Josie Sandlin said.
 “The women especially had very elaborate handwriting with punctuation and shorthand that we no longer use. … When we were finally able to figure out a word that we’d been missing, it gave the best feeling of accomplishment.”

-Overall, the event offered participants a rare, hands-on opportunity to contribute to the preservation of history, transforming fragile, handwritten pages into searchable resources that will support research and discovery for generations to come.
+The event offered participants a rare, hands-on opportunity to contribute to the preservation of history, transforming fragile, handwritten pages into searchable resources that will support research and discovery for generations to come.
+Participating with loved ones was a memorable experience.